Table of Contents

 NOTE 2 – SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The Company has prepared the accompanying condensed consolidated financial statements pursuant to the rules and regulations of the SEC for condensed financial reporting.
-The condensed consolidated financial statements are unaudited and, in the Company’s opinion, include all adjustments, consisting of normal recurring adjustments and accruals necessary for a fair presentation of the Company’s condensed consolidated balance sheets, condensed consolidated statements of operations and comprehensive income (loss), condensed consolidated statements of shareholders’ deficit and condensed consolidated statements of cash flows for the periods presented.
-The results reported in these condensed consolidated financial statements should not be regarded as necessarily indicative of results that may be expected for the entire year.
-Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been omitted in accordance with regulations of the SEC.
-These condensed consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company’s consolidated financial statements in the Company’s Annual Report on Form 10-K for the year ended December 31, 2020.
+The consolidated financial statements and notes thereto are unaudited.
+These statements include all adjustments (consisting of normal recurring accruals) that we considered necessary to present a fair statement of our results of operations, financial position and cash flows.
+The results reported in these consolidated financial statements should not be regarded as necessarily indicative of results that may be expected for the entire year.
+It is suggested that these consolidated financial statements be read in conjunction with the financial statements and notes thereto included in our consolidated financial statements of our Annual Report on Form 10-K for the year ended December 31, 2017.

 Use of Estimates